-We recommend cleaning the infrared LED sensors (the three small bumps) located on the interior of your Oura Ring ~once a week.
-This can be done by wiping them down with the inside of your t-shirt or a piece of cloth—or, by rinsing your ring with a small amount of mild dish soap and water.
+We recommend cleaning the infrared LED sensors (the three small bumps) located on the interior of your Oura Ring approximately once a week.
+This can be done by wiping them down with the inside of your t-shirt or a piece of cloth, or by rinsing your ring with a small amount of mild dish soap and water.
 By doing so, you’ll remove any dust or dirt that may be interfering with the signal between your ring’s sensors and the arteries on the palm side of your finger.

 Avoid Extended Exposure to Extreme Temperatures

 Oura's operating temperature ranges from 14°F – 129°F / -(10)°C – 54°C. You can safely wear your ring in the shower, hot tubs, saunas, ice baths, and cryotherapy tanks.
 However, extended exposure to extreme temperatures (below 32°F / 0°C or above 95°F / 35°C) may lead to battery damage.

 Tips for Scratch Prevention